-A. The apprentice shall attend school and satisfactorily complete the course of instruction (or receive credit for) for no less than 572 hours of Paid Related Instruction unless otherwise approved by the Bureau and the State Committee.

-- B. The apprentices shall attend unpaid related instruction classes for a minimum of 260 hours and take such subjects and for such period of time as the Local Committee requires. - C. All apprentices are required to complete an approved First Aid Course/CPR/CCR course and OSHA 10 during the first year of their apprenticeship.
-First Aid and CPRCCR certifications must be kept current throughout the term of the apprenticeship. - D. Apprentices must meet unpaid related instruction course requirements specified in the table 'Unpaid Related Instruction Requirements; Approved by State Plumbing Committee- October 18, 2001'. - E. The Plumbing Review course will be mandatory for all plumbing apprentices effective with new Contracts December 1, 2010 and later for apprentices who are scheduled to complete January 1, 2012 and later. - F. The apprentice shall be paid the same rate for regular school attendance as for work on the job.
+- A. The apprentice shall attend school and satisfactorily complete the course of instruction for no less than 400 hours of Paid Related Instruction unless otherwise approved by the Bureau and the State Committee. - B. The apprentice shall be paid the same rate for regular school attendance as for work on the job.
 Apprentices are paid 'straight time' rate for paid school hours.
-An employer is not required to pay overtime (time and one-half) to apprentices while receiving paid related instruction, unless such requirements are contained in an applicable collective bargaining agreement. - G. Apprentices shall attend unpaid related instruction on their own time and take such subjects as the local committee requires. - H. Apprentices must attend school during the thirty day period following a lay-off.
-School attendance during this 30 day period shall be paid for by the most recent employer, as an obligation originally assumed by the employer unless the apprentice has been terminated for violation of the employer's written work rules.
+An employer is not required to pay overtime (time and one-half) to apprentices while receiving paid related instruction, unless such requirements are contained in an applicable collective bargaining agreement.
+(See the attached Exhibit A.) - C. Apprentices shall attend unpaid related instruction on their own time and take such subjects as the local committee requires.

+D. Apprentices shall satisfactorily complete an approved first aid, CPR course, and OSHA 10 during the first year of the apprenticeship and maintain certification throughout the apprenticeship.